Wayne Henderson (musician)

-Wayne Maurice Henderson (September 24, 1939 – April 5, 2014) was an American soul jazz and hard bop trombonist and record producer.
-In 1961, he co-founded the soul jazz/hard bop group The Jazz Crusaders.
+Wayne Maurice Henderson (September 24, 1939 – April 5, 2014) was an American jazz fusion and soul jazz trombonist and record producer.
+In 1961, he co-founded the soul jazz/jazz fusion group The Jazz Crusaders.
 Henderson left the group (who by then had changed their name to The Crusaders) in 1976 to pursue a career in producing, but revived The Jazz Crusaders in 1995.

 In 2007, Henderson took a position with the California College of Music in Pasadena, California.

-Henderson had suffered from diabetes and died of heart failure at a Culver City hospital on April 5, 2014 at age 74.
+Henderson had suffered from diabetes and died of heart failure at a Culver City hospital on April 5, 2014, at age 74.